HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer.md

   },
 ]
 ```

-### 6. Adding Workstations in Cloud Access Manager
+### 7. Adding Workstations in Cloud Access Manager
 To connect to workstations, they have to be added through the Cloud Access Manager.
-1. Go to the CAM Admin Console and ensure you have your deployment selected.
+1. Go to the CAM Admin Console and ensure the correct deployment is selected.
 2. Click Workstations on the right sidebar, click the blue **+** and select **Add existing remote workstation**.
 3. From the **Provider** dropdown, select **Private Cloud** or **Azure**.
-If **Azure** is selected, select the name of your resource group declared in terraform.tfvars.
+If **Azure** is selected, select the name of the resource group of the deployment.
 4. In the search box below, select Windows and CentOS workstations.
-5. At the bottom click the option **Individually select users** and select the users you would like to assign to the workstations.
+5. At the bottom click the option **Individually select users** and select the users to assign to the workstations.
-    - **Note:** If you would like to assign certain users to certain workstations you can remove workstations under **Remote workstations to be added (x)**.
+    - **Note:** If assigning certain users to certain workstations, remove workstations under **Remote workstations to be added (x)**.
 6. Click **Save**.

 Note that it may take a 5-10 minutes for the workstation to show up in the **Select Remote Workstations** drop-down box.

-### 7. Starting a PCoIP Session
+### 8. Starting a PCoIP Session
 Once the workstations have been added to be managed by CAM and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.

 1. Open the Teradici PCoIP Client and click on **NEW CONNECTION**.
 2. Enter the IP address of the **Load Balancer** and enter a name for this connection.
-If you would like to connect to a specific CAC VM, enter the public IP address of the VM.
+To connect to a specific CAC VM, enter the public IP address of the VM.
 3. Input the credentials from the account that was assigned under **User Entitlements for Workstations** in CAM.
 4. Click on a machine to start a PCoIP session.
 5. To connect to different workstations, close the PCoIP client and repeat steps 1-4.

-### 8. Changing the deployment
+### 9. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.

 Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAM Admin Console.
 Create a new connector to obtain a new token.

-### 9. Deleting the deployment
+### 10. Deleting the deployment
 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

-### 10. Troubleshooting
+### 11. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.
 - If no machines are showing up on CAM or get errors when connecting via PCoIP client, wait 2 minutes and retry.
-- If the script fails you can try rerunning the deployment again using ```terraform apply | tee -a installer.log```.
+- If the script fails try rerunning the deployment again using ```terraform apply | tee -a installer.log```.
-- If you are trying to run a fresh deployment and have been running into errors, you may need to delete all files containing  ```.tfstate```. .tfstate files store the state of your current infrastructure and configuration.
+- If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```. .tfstate files store the state of the current infrastructure and configuration.
 - If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
-This happens sometimes but you can still add VMs to CAM.
+This happens sometimes but users can still add VMs to CAM.

 Information about connecting to virtual machines for investigative purposes:
 - CentOS and Windows VMs do not have public IPs.
 To connect to a **CentOS** workstations use the Connector (cac-vm) as a bastion host.